fresearchgroup/Modifications-to-edX-Platform/README.md

 ##edX to moodle Synchronisation

 These scripts help you to transfer course content from edX to moodle.
+Keep the 'edx_to_moodle_synchronisation' folder at your home directory.